 Students seeking guaranteed admission via the general studies pre-nursing track who earn an overall GPA of 3.23 in the following four courses will receive guaranteed admission to the nursing program: BIO 101, BIO 102, MAT 101 and HLC 102 (or NUR 100).
 Guaranteed admission must be earned in three consecutive semesters.
-The actual start date for the nursing program is based on completion of the required courses and space availability in the nursing program.
+The actual start date for the nursing program is based on completion of the required courses, all pre-enrollment requirements including the NC Nurse Aide Registry, and space availability in the nursing program.